-- to develop a setup and to conduct experiments similar to the experiments as described in literature. - to determine temperature jumps over the water droplet surface - Compare the outcomes with empirical models from literature and with MD results ole for ME
+- to develop a setup and to conduct experiments similar to the experiments as described in literature. - to determine temperature jumps over the water droplet surface - Compare the outcomes with empirical models from literature and with MD results

 - Hands-on attitude and interest in performing experiments. - Creative and solution-oriented